douglasnovy/Engineering_Wiki/topics/System_Architecture.md

 ---

 ## Title
-**CO₂ Control Charts in StackVision: Configuration, Analysis, and Regulatory Compliance**
+**CO₂ Control Chart Configuration, Analysis, and Compliance in StackVision Systems**

 ---

 ## Overview
-CO₂ control charts are a critical tool within the StackVision emissions monitoring system, used to monitor, control, and improve process performance by analyzing variation in CO₂ emissions over time.
-They help detect anomalies such as sampling system in-leakage, which can lead to under-measurement of emissions and potential regulatory penalties.
-Proper configuration, data handling, and adherence to regulatory guidelines—such as those in Subpart TTTT—are essential for accurate reporting and compliance.
+CO₂ control charts are essential tools for monitoring, controlling, and improving emissions measurement processes in power generation and industrial facilities.
+Within the StackVision platform, control charts help detect process variation, identify potential issues such as sampling system in-leakage, and ensure compliance with regulatory requirements, including Subpart TTTT 12-month CO₂ mass emissions guidelines.
+Proper configuration, accurate data handling, and adherence to best practices are critical for reliable reporting and avoiding costly penalties.

 ---

 ## Key Concepts

 ### Control Charts
-- **Purpose**: Monitor process variation, distinguish between common and special causes, and guide corrective actions.
+- **Purpose**: Monitor process performance over time by studying variation and its sources.
-- **Benefits**:
-  - Continuous process control
+- **Functions**:
-  - Improved consistency and predictability
-  - Higher quality and lower operational costs
+  - Detect and monitor process variation.
+  - Differentiate between common and special causes of variation.
+  - Provide a basis for process improvement and consistent performance.
-  - Common language for discussing process performance
+  - Serve as a common language for discussing process metrics.

-### Load Bins
-- **Definition**: Categorization of operational load into discrete ranges (e.g., MW/10 or MW/20 for common stacks).
-- **Role in CO₂ Analysis**: CO₂ variability is assessed within load bins to ensure meaningful comparisons.
+### CO₂ Parameters in StackVision
+- **Primary Data Sources**:
+  - Hourly and daily CO₂ concentration.
+  - Load bin data (based on MW output).
+  - Method of Determination Code (MODC).
+  - CO₂ Relative Accuracy Test Audit (RATA) results.
+- **Load Bins**: Typically calculated as MW/10 (or MW/20 for common stacks), with maximum MW values defined per facility.

 ### Regulatory Context
-- **Subpart TTTT**: Establishes guidelines for calculating and reporting 12-month average CO₂ mass emissions on an output basis (lb/MWh or kg/MWh).
-- **Compliance Requirements**:
+- **Subpart TTTT Guidelines**:
-  - Use valid hourly fuel flow and load data
+  - Use hourly fuel flow data to calculate CO₂ lbs.
-  - Exclude substituted or invalid data
+  - Exclude data with missing or invalid load or CO₂ values.
-  - Include startup and shutdown periods
+  - Include startup and shutdown data.
-  - Maintain rolling 12-month averages
+  - Maintain a rolling 12-month average based on operating months.
+  - Typical permit limit: 1000 lb/MWh.

 ---